 Civic Beautification Grant

-Applications for 2022 Civic Beautification Grants are being accepted after January 1, 2022.
-Due date is March 18, 2022.
-Please click the following link to download the guidelines for submission.
+The Civic Beautification Grants are being accepted from January 1, 2023 to March 20, 2023.
+Please click the following link to download the guidelines for submission and the grant form.

 IMPORTANT: Once you submit the application, please email Wynne Schafer at firstname.lastname@example.org to verify receipt of the form.